miscreant/meta/README.md

   encryption with the [AES-CMAC] function for integrity.
-Unlike most [authenticated encryption] algorithms, **AES-SIV** uses a MAC-then-encrypt construction, first using **AES-CMAC** to derive an IV from a MAC of zero or more "header" values and the message in plaintext, then encrypting the message under that derived IV.
+Unlike most [authenticated encryption] algorithms, **AES-SIV** uses a MAC-then-encrypt construction, first using **AES-CMAC** to derive an IV from a MAC of zero or more "header" values and the message plaintext, then encrypting the message under that derived IV.
   This approach provides not just the benefits of an authenticated encryption mode, but also makes it resistant to accidental reuse